mixxxdj/website/content/pages/download.md

               sudo dnf install mixxx

-          WARNING: GNOME Software defaults to installing an unofficial package from Flathub which does not work with PipeWire yet.
+          WARNING: GNOME Software defaults to installing an unofficial package from Flathub which [does not work with HID controllers](https://github.com/flathub/org.mixxx.Mixxx/issues/32).
 This setup is not supported by the Mixxx development team.
 Install with `dnf` instead.
       - slug: archlinux
         os: Arch Linux
         text: |